pymc-devs/pytensor/doc/extending/ctype.rst

             """ % dict(name = name, fail = sub['fail'])

 This method is slightly more sophisticated.
-What happens here is that we have a reference to a Python object which Pytensor has placed in ``py_%(name)s`` where ``%(name)s`` must be substituted for the name given in the inputs.
-This special variable is declared by Pytensor as ``PyObject* py_%(name)s`` where ``PyObject*`` is a pointer to a Python object as defined by CPython's C API.
+What happens here is that we have a reference to a Python object which PyTensor has placed in ``py_%(name)s`` where ``%(name)s`` must be substituted for the name given in the inputs.
+This special variable is declared by PyTensor as ``PyObject* py_%(name)s`` where ``PyObject*`` is a pointer to a Python object as defined by CPython's C API.
 This is the reference that corresponds, on the Python side of things, to a :class:`Variable` with the